BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Easterling models may re-roll failed To Wound rolls in the Fight phase.

-**PARTICIPANTS**

-**Good:** Brand, King of Dale; Captain of Dale with shield; 20 Warriors of Dale: 6 with shield, 8 with spear and shield, 6 with Esgaroth bow.

-**Evil:** Rutabi, General of the Dragon Legion; Easterling Captain with armoured horse, sword and shield; Easterling War Priest; 20 Easterling Warriors: 8 with shield, 4 with pike and shield, 8 with bow; 5 Easterling Kataphrakts.

 ![](../media/scenarios/defence_of_the_north/crossing_of_the_river_carnen.jpg)

 ---

 ## THE HOSTS CLASH

+**PARTICIPANTS**

+**Good:** Brand, King of Dale; Bard II, Prince of Dale; Dáin Ironfoot, King Under the Mountain; Thorin III Stonehelm; Captain of Dale with shield; Iron Hills Captain; 22 Warriors of Dale: 6 with shield, 8 with spear and shield, 6 with Esgaroth bow, 1 with banner, 1 with war horn; 12 Knights of Dale; 25 Iron Hills Dwarves: 12 with spear, 6 with mattock, 6 with crossbow, 1 with banner.

+**Evil:** The Dragon Emperor of Rhûn; Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; Easterling Captain with armoured horse, sword and shield; Easterling War Priest; Easterling Dragon Knight; 31 Easterling Warriors: 12 with shield, 6 with shield and pike, 12 with bow, 1 with banner; 5 Easterling Kataphrakts; 18 Black Dragons: 9 with shield, 9 with pike and shield; 12 Dragon Cult Acolytes; 4 Rhûnish War Drakes.

 **LAYOUT**